elesto-dao/elesto/docs/Explanation/ADR/adr-004-light-client-resolver.md

 ### Endpoints

-Two endpoints will be exposed both will have the same functionality but will transform the did document slightly, the aries endpoint is specifically used by [aries-framework-go agents](https://github.com/hyperledger/aries-framework-go).
+Two endpoints will be exposed with have the same functionality but will transform the DID document slightly, the Aries endpoint is specifically used by [aries-framework-go agents](https://github.com/hyperledger/aries-framework-go).

 - `/1.0/identifier`
 - `/1.0/identifier/aries`